Living in New York City, I walk for miles every day and have gradually stopped wearing heels altogether.

-Frye uses buttery soft antiqued leather for all their shoes and these ballet flats are no exception!
+Frye uses super-soft antiqued leather for all its shoes, and these ballet flats are no exception!
 You can get them in pastel suedes, neutrals or metallic finishes.

 These Skechers are soft, flexible and comfy.
-They’re extremely affordable, as they’re made from a fabric upper, but buy your regular size as the shoe doesn’t stretch much.
+Made from a fabric upper, these affordable shoes offer limited stretch, so make sure to buy your regular size!

 If you have bunions, you should definitely give these a go!
 My mom owns several pairs of Skechers as they hide her bunions quite well while still being comfortable enough for everyday wear.

 Skechers makes these flats in a range of muted colors and I like the minimalist, logo-free look.